What is a Passivhaus?

 The standard is a performance measure and does not dictate the form of construction nor the materials to be used.
 The aim is to provide a comfortable building at a very significant reduction in energy requirements when set against the standard UK Building Regulation requirements.

-The Practice has now been involved with the design and developing of 3 projects for 4 Passivhaus constructions all of which have been checked using the PHPP and the designs and detailing confirmed to comply with the standard.
-One project of 2 houses is now completed to the Passivhaus Institute Low Energy Building standard, one now completed as a Passivhaus Classic with a further project at final builder selection stage.
-Two recent projects at early design stage are also being designed to the Passivhaus standard.
-All are intended to be certified as Passivhaus.
+The Practice has now been involved with the design and developing of 6 projects for 7 Passivhaus constructions all of which have been checked using the PHPP and the designs and detailing confirmed to comply with the standard.
+Completed and certified houses include one project of 2 houses to the Passivhaus Institute Low Energy Building standard, one to the Passivhaus Classic standard and one to the Passivhaus Plus standard.
+A further project for a single house has the main house substantially completed and is well advanced in the certification process towards a Passivhaus Plus.

 Whilst developed prior to the adoption of the Passivhaus approach the new houses at Dibden and Sixpenny Handley show some of the construction criteria for a Passivhaus and have demonstrated very good energy performances.